cat-ai/vertx-crud/README.md

 ## WHAT IS IT?
 First of all this is primarily for benchmark tests

-Well, also if you were looking for some code examples using Vert.x,you can re-create a refactoring by yourself
+Well, also if you were looking for some code examples using Vert.x, you can re-create and refactoring by yourself

-##Prerequisites
+## Prerequisites

 Used **PostgreSQL** as default database, but you can also use MySQL

-[Install]("https://www.postgresql.org/download/"") PostgreSQL and run script resources/pg_scripts.sql,
+[Install](https://www.postgresql.org/download/) PostgreSQL and run script resources/pg_scripts.sql,
 create user and password the same as configured at resources/reference.conf or modify

 JVM options